ionic-team/ionic-site/content/docs/intro/tutorial/adding-pages/index.md

   items: Array<{ title: string, note: string, icon: string }>;

   constructor(public navCtrl: NavController, public navParams: NavParams) {
-    // If we navigated to this page, we will have an item available as a nav param this.selectedItem = navParams.get('item');

     this.icons = ['flask', 'wifi', 'beer', 'football', 'basketball', 'paper-plane', 'american-football', 'boat', 'bluetooth', 'build'];